ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 #### Kontena grid and nodes

-With a Kontena master in place, and with our local Kontena CLI registred into it, we can create a grid and deploy nodes:
+With our local Kontena CLI registered to the Kontena master, we can create a grid and deploy nodes:

 ```shell
 $ kontena grid create --initial-size=3 cpouta-grid